aiven/devportal/docs/products/clickhouse/howto/integrate-kafka.rst

 Optional settings
 '''''''''''''''''

-For each table, you can define the following:
+For each table, you can define the following optional settings:

 .. list-table::
    :widths: 10 30 5 5 5 5